-In 2016, we paid base salaries to Dr. Stotish, Mr. Frank, and Dr. Rojas of \$352,800, \$265,000, and \$218,000, respectively.
-As of December 31, 2015, the base salaries of Dr. Stotish, Mr. Frank, and Dr. Rojas were \$336,000, \$246,000, and \$200,000, respectively.
-Base salaries are used to recognize the experience, skills, knowledge, and responsibilities required of all of our employees, including our named executive officers.
+In 2017, we paid base salaries to Dr. Stotish, Mr. Frank, and Dr. Rojas of \$363,090, \$273,833, and \$227,083, respectively.
+As of December 31, 2016, the base salaries of Dr. Stotish, Mr. Frank, and Dr. Rojas were \$350,659, \$263,172, and \$215,000, respectively.
+Base salaries are used to recognize the experience, skills, knowledge, and responsibilities required of all of our employees, including our named executive officers, and are set by our Compensation Committee, taking into consideration recommendations from management based on each employee's annual performance.
 Certain of our named executive officers are currently party to an employment agreement that provides for the continuation of certain compensation upon termination of employment.
-See "-Employment Agreements."
+See "--Employment Agreements."

 Our Board of Directors may, at its discretion, award bonuses to our named executive officers from time to time.
 We typically establish bonus targets for our named executive officers and evaluate their performance based on the achievement of specified goals and objectives by each individual employee.
 Our management may propose bonus awards to the Compensation Committee of the Board of Directors primarily based on such achievements.
 Our Board of Directors makes the final determination of the eligibility requirements for and the amounts of such bonus awards.
-For the fiscal year ended December 31, 2016, the bonus award for Dr. Stotish was \$84,000, which represents 25% of his base salary, awarded for his achievements in progressing the approval process for AquAdvantage Salmon with the FDA.
-Dr. Rojas received a bonus award of \$5,000 for his achievements in progressing the planning of our North American operations strategy.
+For the fiscal year ended December 31, 2016, the bonus award for Dr. Stotish was \$116,424, which represented 33% of his base salary, awarded for his achievements in progressing the approval process for AquAdvantage Salmon with the FDA.
+For that same fiscal year, Mr. Frank received a bonus award of \$66,250 in recognition of his work in obtaining SEC registration of the Company's stock, and Dr. Rojas received a bonus award of \$5,000 for his achievements in progressing the planning of our North American operations strategy.
+No bonus awards were made to any named executive officer for 2017.